Don’t wait any longer…See clearly again

 The Toric IOL is Medicare approved.
 Medicare and most insurance companies will cover a portion of the cost of this procedure.
 New insurance guidelines allow the patient to pay the additional costs associated with the Premium Toric IOL because of its astigmatism correction properties.
 The fees associated with the lens upgrade may be compared to the cost of glasses to correct astigmatism after surgery.

-By treating astigmatism and cataracts in one step, our patients enjoy clearer distance vision while enjoying activities, such as traveling, sports, driving and other hobbies, without the hassle of glasses.
+By treating astigmatism and cataracts in one step, our patients enjoy clearer distance vision while enjoying activities, such as traveling, sports, driving and other hobbies, without the hassle of glasses or contact lenses.

 Cataract treatment is among the most commonly performed procedures in the United States.
-The procedure is performed in an outpatient surgery facility under local anesthesia and can be completed within a matter of minutes.
+The procedure is performed in an outpatient surgery facility under local anesthesia.